ehinderer/SRI_testing/onehop/README.md

 ```

-In order to correctly link ARAs to KPs, ARAs will need to
+In order to correctly link ARAs to KPs, ARAs will need to:

 1. Copy the ARA template from `templates` to the corresponding place in `test_triples`
 2. Edit the copied file to remove KPs that the ARA does not access.

-## Running Tests
+## Running the Tests

 Tests are implemented with pytest.
 To run all tests, simply run
 ```
 pytest test_onehops.py
 ```
 But this takes quite some time, so frequently you will want to limit the tests run.

+### Running only the KP tests

 To run only KP tests:
 ```